EleutherAI/polyglot/README.md

 ### Polyglot-Romance [WIP]
 We also plan on testing several multilingual hypotheses on both typologically related and unrelated languages of the Romance family.
-The final model for the Romance languages will include billions of tokens for Spanish, French, Italian, Portiguese, and Romanian.
+The final model for the Romance languages will include billions of tokens for Spanish, French, Italian, Portuguese, and Romanian.
 English is also included for the same reasons stated above.

 | Size | Training Status | Model Card  | Model Checkpoints |
 |:----:|:---------------:|:-----------:|:-----------------:|